Glen Innes shooting: Man fled home with 'large quantity of cannabis' - police

 "Anyone with information is reassured that they can speak to police in confidence."

-Many residents on Heatherbank St have lived there for two or even three decades - but say this morning's violent gun attack was the first firearms incident.
+Many residents on Heatherbank St have lived there for two or even three decades - but say this morning's alleged shooting was the first firearms incident in the area.

 Shocked neighbours awoke in darkness to the sounds of multiple shotgun rounds being fired, before an ambulance arrived and five people were taken to hospital.